RobertDickens/dinkers.github.io/_machine-learning/linear_regression_with_gradient_descent.md

 $$ \theta_m' = \theta_m -  \frac{1}{n} \displaystyle \sum_{i=1}^{n}(f(x^{(i)}) - y^{(i)}) x_m$$

-# Linear Regression with Scikit-Learn
+# Implementing Linear Regression with Scikit-Learn

 In this example we'll use the popular **Scikit-Learn** library to fit a multivariate linear regression model.
 We'll use publicly available data on Melbourne house prices (available on Kaggle https://www.kaggle.com/anthonypino/melbourne-housing-market/home) to fit a model of house price as a function of land size, number of rooms and house type.